diogolpires/diogolpires.github.io/teaching.md

 ---

-## Past students
+## Students

+* Six MSc Students, University of Copenhagen (MSc in Social Data Science 2025/26)\

-* Saman Moghimiasl, City, University of London (MSc Student 2023/24)\
+* Saman Moghimiasl, City, University of London (MSc in Project Management, Finance and Risk Student 2023/24)\
   Modelling cooperation and punishment in multiplayer social dilemmas.

 ## Lecturing

+* 2025/2026 Spring Term -- Guest Lecturer on Animal Social Networks (Course on Social Behaviour & Communciation)\
+  MSc in Biology, Department of Biology, University of Copenhagen

-* 2023/2024 Spring Term -- Game Theory (MSc in Project Management, Finance and Risk)\
+* 2023/2024 Spring Term -- Lecturer on Game Theory\
-  Lecturer at the Department of Mathematics, City, University of London
+  MSc in Project Management, Finance and Risk, in the Department of Mathematics, City, University of London

 ## Teaching Assistance